Make it familiar, controlled, and successful.

 Determine what makes most new employees feel great about the employer—for example, the culture, the brand, the physical environment, the great people, and the proper supports and resources.
 Highlight those familiar “feel good” elements in your welcome video and guest speakers.
 The more you remind them of what they already know and like, the better.

 Use video tools that are familiar to most participants.
 We all know Zoom.
 Many of us will not be familiar with GoToMeeting or TeamViewer.
 Make the login to the virtual onboarding easy.
 First impressions matter.

 Include live speakers or filmed testimonials from people who look and sound more like your new employees.
-If your new hires are in their 20’s and mainly Black or Brown, they won’t connect as well to, let’s say, middle-aged White men.
+If your new hires are in their 20’s and mainly Black or Brown women, they won’t connect as well to, let’s say, middle-aged White men.